pierrybos/validar-documento/README.md

     verificarDocumento(12345678900, true); // will return true

     // Second parameter boolean identifies if verify number has just one digit.
 Calculate changes.

+## Installation

+  `npm install @pierrybos/verifica-documento`

+## Tests

+  `npm test`

 ## License

 MIT

+## Contributing

+In lieu of a formal style guide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code.